evandwight/efficientdemocracy/readme.md

 *   Democratic moderation: elected moderators, statistical sampling, referendums, and designated proxies
 *   Moderating visibility: up voting a post makes you as responsible for it as the poster
-*   Being optimized for users, not investors.
+*   Being optimized for users, not investors